JuanCarlosAguilarB/bordify-cqrs-example/readme.md

 ### Description

-Bordify is a monolithic Trello-style application designed to manage tasks and projects efficiently.
-It is built using Spring Boot and PostgreSQL, and offers Docker support, thus facilitating its deployment and scalability.
-This project serves as a basis for future refactoring and as an example of monolithic architecture in modern applications.
+Bordify is a Trello-style application designed to manage tasks and projects efficiently.
+Now, this project is an example of CQRS (Command Query Responsibility Segregation) architecture implementation in a Spring Boot based system.
+The objective is to separate read and write operations on the database to improve the scalability and efficiency of the system.

+### Architecture and Patterns

+#### CQRS Implementation
+In this project, CQRS is implemented by separating commands and queries

+- **Commands**: commands are responsible for write operations.
+They have been implemented in services such as BoardCreator, BoardUpdater, and BoardDeleter, which manage the creation, update, and deletion of entities.
+- **Queries**: Read operations are separated and would typically be handled in dedicated services, such as BoardFinder.
+This ensures that read and write operations can be scaled and optimized independently.
 ### Features

-- User authentication with JWT
-- Project and task management.
-- CRUDs
-- Projections and DTOs
+- **CQRS Architecture**: Implementation of CQRS with separation of commands and queries to improve scalability and efficiency.
+- **CRUD Operations**: Management of entities such as Board and TaskItem with services to create, update, read and delete - data.
-- Spring Boot
+- **Spring Boot Framework**: Backend development using Spring Boot.
-- PostgreSQL database.
+- **PostgreSQL Database**: Data persistence in a PostgreSQL database.
-- Redis
-- Swagger
+- **Redis Database**: Use of Redis as a database for caching and accelerating data access.
+- **Custom Exception Handling**: Handling of specific exceptions such as EntityNotFound and ResourceNotCreatedException.
+- **Repository Pattern**: Use of repositories for data access abstraction and persistence.
+- **REST API**: REST controllers to manage CRUD operations and provide endpoints to clients.
+- **Swagger Documentation**: Automatic API documentation using Swagger.
-- Docker and Docker Compose support
+- **Docker Support**: Docker support for containerized project deployment and execution.
-- Monolith built with Spring Boot.

-* Added CI/CD pipeline with GitHub Actions for automated testing and deployment. 👌
+- **Test Coverage**: Test coverage with unit and integration tests.

 ### Project Structure